 In short, we hope that these and other initiatives will allow for the maximum involvement of Committee members and our contribution to the IADC theme for 2018-2019: “One World.
 One Mission.
 One IADC.”

 The Committee is led by great group of returning and new Vice Chairs: returning Vice Chairs Jon Feczko (Membership), Martin Kasten (Publications), Sharon Stuart (Communications), Sandra Zamora (Diversity), and Tim Fielden (Corporate Counsel), and new Vice Chairs – Amanda Groves (Webinar) and Greg Williams (International).
-You can see them and their contact info here:

 Ideas?
 Comments?
 Inspiration?
 Please contact any of us.